Tight Lower Bounds on the Sizes of Symmetric Extensions of Permutahedra and Similar Results: Extensions, Sections and Symmetry

 \section{Extensions, Sections and Symmetry}

 Here we list some known definitions and results, which will be used later.
 For a broader discussion of symmetry in extended formulations of polyhedra we refer the reader to~\cite{KPT09}.

-A polytope~$Q\subseteq\RR^d$ together with a linear map~$p:\RR^d\rightarrow\RR^m$ is called an \emph{extension} of a polytope~$P\subseteq\RR^m$ if the equality~$p(Q)=P$ holds.
+A polytope~$Q\subseteq\RR^d$ together with a linear map~$p:\RR^d\rightarrow\RR^m$ is called an \emph{extension} of a polytope~$P\subseteq\RR^m$ if the equality~$p(Q)=P$ holds, the \emph{size} of the extension~$Q$, $p$ is the number of facets of the polytope~$Q$.
 Moreover, if~$Q$ is the intersection of an affine subspace of~$\RR^d$ and the nonnegative orthant~$\RR_+^d$ then~$Q$ is called a \emph{subspace extension}.
-A (finite) system of linear equations and inequalities whose solutions are the points in an extension~$Q$ of~$P$ is an \emph{extended formulation} for~$P$.
+A (finite) system of linear equations and inequalities whose solutions are the points in~$Q$ is an \emph{extended formulation} for~$P$, the \emph{size} of the extended formulation is the number of inequalities in the system.